Software-Improvement-Group/sigridci/docs/capabilities/portfolio-objectives.md

 ## How to define portfolio objectives?

-To define a portfolio objective, the user can click on the “Add Portfolio Objective” button on the top right of the screen:
+To define a portfolio objective, the user can click on the "Add Portfolio Objective" button on the top right of the screen:

 <img src="../images/portfolio-objectives-add-arrow.png" width="700" />